-Enlisting the protection from the VPD is not an option for some shipowners from the point of view of flexibility, scope and costs.
-It is in these situations, that a shipowner must have the opportunity to employ private security guards.
-In this way, a shipowner can protect his crew and ship against piracy in all circumstances.
+Enlisting the protection from the VPD is not an option for many shipowners from the point of view of flexibility, scope and costs.
+It is in these situations that a shipowner must have the opportunity to employ private security guards.
+In this way, a shipowner can protect crew and ship against possible piracy attacks in all circumstances.
 The Ministry of Defence has identified three factors on which the deployment of the VPD depends.
 These factors are not flexible.

 Scope of the VPD: In order to guarantee the safety of its own personnel, the Dutch Ministry of Defence has determined that a VPD unit must consist of at least eleven soldiers.
 However, Dutch ships are often quite small, with a limited number of cabins on board.
-As a result, there are sometimes simply not enough sleeping places on board for the VPD.
+As a result, there are sometimes simply not enough sleeping places on board for a VPD unit.